VICO-UoE/mlpractical/environment-set-up.md

 The standard way to install a Python package using a `setup.py` script is to run `python setup.py install`.
 This creates a copy of the package in the `site-packages` directory of the currently active Python environment.

 As we will be updating the code in the `mlp` package during the course of the labs this would require you to re-run  `python setup.py install` every time a change is made to the package.
-Instead we therefore recommend you install the package in development mode by running:
+Instead therefore you should install the package in development mode by running:

 ```
 python setup.py develop